-This can be a big job, and if you're in a rental property there are even more things to consider before you begin.
-To help keep your baby out of harm's way, here’s a guide to baby proofing your rental.
+This can be a big job, and if you're in a rental property, there are even more things to consider before you begin.
+Here's a guide to baby-proofing your rental to help keep your baby out of harm's way.

 Speak to your landlord

-A key point to consider is that many baby proofing tactics involve drilling and hammering holes into walls.
-This means that you'll need permission from your landlord or letting agent before you make any big changes.
+A pivotal point to consider is that many baby-proofing tactics involve drilling and hammering holes into walls, meaning you'll need permission from your landlord or letting agent before you make any significant changes.

 The process involved here will depend on whether you're already a tenant or you're currently looking for a new rental for your family:

 If you're currently looking for a new home and are either due to have a baby, already have children, or planning on having a baby during your tenancy, it's worth taking the time to assess how baby-proof the properties already are.
 Use each viewing as an opportunity to explore where potential hazards are.

 How steep are the stairs?
 Are there large gaps between the blusters on the bannister?
 How many sharp edges are there?
 Thinking of these points before you commit to the property is one way to ensure your rental is baby proofed.

 During the viewing process, you can also determine whether your prospective landlord would allow you to drill holes into any walls to fit gates or other baby-proofing tools.
 Some may be happy for you to move in and add in this type of safety equipment you need to protect your little one.
 In contrast, others may be more concerned about any potential damage from amendments you make to the property, so it's important to get a clear idea of what's allowed before you move in.
 There are many different safety solutions, some requiring permanent fixings, others not – so it's worth investigating what's on offer.